iocfinc/Udacity-Pytorch_Challenge/Challenge_logs.md

 * [ ] - Training of an NN using PyTorch.
 * [ ] - Use of PyTorch for Transfer Learning for image detection.

 So first up was tensors in PyTorch.
 I thought tensors was some sort of proprietary naming of PyTorch, it was not.
 Its basically referring to the unit of tensor.
 So after that we went on to discuss `torch.mm` which is the matrix multiplication equivalent of `np.matmul` in torch.
 Also there is `torch.sum` which can also be called as a method `.sum()` which obviously sums up the values inside it.
 One important piece of information that was given in the introduction was the use of memory between numpy and torch.
-Obviously, pytorch will have compatibility with numpy so anything (an array for example) defined in numpy can be ported to torch via `torch.from_numpy` and vice versa via `.numpy`.
+Obviously, PyTorch will have compatibility with numpy so anything (an array for example) defined in numpy can be ported to torch via `torch.from_numpy` and vice versa via `.numpy`.
 In these operations, the memory used for the array are one and the same.
 Meaning that an operation done in an array that was ported to torch will also be reflected in the version of numpy since they are at the same memory.
 Also, the transpose operation `.T` is not used in torch.
 Instead, to match the dimensions of matrix multiplication, we are advised to use `.reshape(a,b)`, `.resize(a,b)` or `.view(a,b)` operation.
 It is highly advised to make use of `.view(a,b)` than the other two as they do have some issues according to Mat Leonard.

 So here is an interesting trick for Colab and Google Drive mount.
 This should help in uploading those modules or python scripts like unit tests and others to your notebook.
 It will allow you to read from your google drive input files and others as well.
 A useful tip, you can run bash commands directly in the notebook via `!` command so `!ls` should output the list of files in your current drive.
 Which is neat.